Quantum networks with coherent routing of information through multiple nodes: Introduction

 \section{Introduction}

-Quantum communication networks promise major advantages with respect to traditional telecommunication networks, enabling a private transmission of messages via quantum key distribution \cite{BennettCh1984,ekert1991quantum} and even enhancing the transmission of classical data \cite{bennett1992}.
-A major challenge for quantum communication networks is the presence of noise, which exponentially suppresses the transmission of quantum states over large distances.
-One way to address this challenge is to use quantum repeaters \cite{sangouard2011quantum}, that is, intermediate stations that establish high-quality quantum communication links over shorter distances, and then merge them through a procedure of entanglement swapping \cite{zukowski1993event}.
-Quantum repeaters manage to increase the quality of quantum communication using a variety of error correction and entanglement purification techniques \cite{dur1999quantum}.
-On the other hand, the rate of quantum communication remains an issue, because establishing high-quality communication links requires repeated rounds of transmission.
-This problem motivates a search for methods to improve the rates of quantum communication channels, by directly reducing noise in the transmission lines, and/or by making use of encoding strategies that approach the communication capacity of a given noisy channel \cite{shapiro2009quantum,kristjansson2021quantum}.
+Quantum communication has the potential to revolutionise traditional telecommunication networks, enabling the transmission of private messages through quantum key distribution \cite{BennettCh1984,ekert1991quantum} and the implementation of distributed quantum computing \cite{cirac1999distributed,wehner2018quantum}.
+However, noise and decoherence pose a major challenge, exponentially suppressing the transmission of quantum states over large distances.
+To address this challenge, quantum repeaters \cite{sangouard2011quantum} have been proposed as intermediate stations that achieve long-distance entanglement through entanglement swapping \cite{zukowski1993event} combined with entanglement purification and error correction techniques \cite{dur1999quantum}.
+Nevertheless, the rate of quantum communication remains an issue, as repeated rounds of transmission are required to establish long-distance entanglement.
+This issue has led to a search for methods to improve the quality of long-distance communication, either by directly reducing noise in transmission lines or by using encoding strategies to approach the optimal achievable rates \cite{shapiro2009quantum,kristjansson2021quantum}.